hmnaik/audioProcessing/README.txt

 Automated processing for the data recorded by microphnes.
 1. callIdentifier.py
 The file processes audio files given in a particular directory.
 These files usually contain sound recording of all microphones.
 This script will process all audio files and for each time duration finds the channel that records maximum intensity of sound.
 This channel is our first approximation to locate the sound source.
-We record intensity and the time of the sound w.r.t the recording file.
+We record intensity and the time of the sound w.r.t the recording file. output : database.csv

 2. callComparison.py
 The script, collects timing and intensity of sound in each clip.
 The file from callIdentifier.py is processed for each time duration.
 We identify the channel that records the loudes sound among all channels.
 Based on the timing of the loudest sound, we process all audio files only for time window that is closer to loudest sound.
 Then we pick the loudest sound in this time window.
 This allows us to identify recording of a single sound from all channels.
-We assume that it is easy to identify loudest sound.
+We assume that it is easy to identify loudest sound. output : updated_database.csv

 3. correlateAutomatedCalls.py
 The scipt will take results from callComparison.py and compute cross correlation between the files.
 This allows us to find the time delay between the focal signal and all the other signals.
-This data is finally used to triangular the sound source to get 3D location of the sound.
+This data is finally used to triangular the sound source to get 3D location of the sound. output : correlation.csv

 Manual processing for the data gathered by manual processing.
 1. readTextFile.py